gvwalgiya/la_seg_challenge_2018/README.md

 0.random_sample.py - selects a random sample, places the sample in a folder (Jason: I use sample_1/, sample_2/, etc.)

 1.seperate.py - separates the different layers out of the MRI and manual annotation .nrrd files.
-Also merges the MRI and annotations for every
+Also merges the MRI and annotations for every layer

 2.standardise.py - standardises histogram profiles for different samples.
 I'm not sure the method is good though after looking at more histograms - will revisit.